adamluckydo/ontology/2_Story/Story.md

 I don't think I can possibly introduce Rob Burbea in a way that does him justice.
 He's just the man.

-But for starters: Rob was the resident teacher at Gaia House in England, teaching Buddhist insight meditation (and much, much more) from 2005 to 2015.
-In 2020, he passed away due to pancreatic cancer, but during the last 5 years of his life he worked tirelessly from home to continue his work.
+But for starters: Rob was the resident teacher at Gaia House in England, teaching Buddhist insight meditation (and much, much more) from 2005 to 2015, at which point he was diagnosed with pancreatic cancer.
+Rob continued to work with devotion until his passing in 2020.

-For the purposes of this post, I won't talk about Rob for too long, so if you want a fully-fledged introduction of Rob, his teachings, and the positive impact he's had on many people's lives, I highly recommend [This wonderful article from Tasshin](https://tasshin.com/blog/rob-burbea-ordinary-guy-werewolf-eternal-wanderer/).
+For the purposes of this post, I won't talk about Rob for too long, so if you want a fully-fledged introduction of Rob, his teachings, and the positive impact he's had on many people's lives, I highly recommend [this wonderful article from Tasshin](https://tasshin.com/blog/rob-burbea-ordinary-guy-werewolf-eternal-wanderer/).

 But to get a feel for the type of person Rob was, these two quotes (pulled from Tasshin's article) do a good job of it: